apurvagyan/apurvagyan.github.io/README.md

 ### Publication 4

-**Genomic region analysis and genome editing for grain quality improvement in cereals**
+**Genomic region analysis and genome editing for grain quality improvement in cereals** **in book titled Principles and Practices of OMICs and Genome Editing for crop improvement.**

 Sumit Jangra1, 2*, Priti1, 2, Vrantika Chaudhary2, Apurva Mishra3, Ram C. Yadav2, and Neelam R. Yadav2